 - All that is necessary for the triumph of evil is that good men do nothing. e.g. subprime crisis in USA because banks were run by idiots.
 Indian banking sector is immune from such shocks because by and large the officials are diligent in their work.

-- In way this is just like politics- if good men stop coming then idiots will get in charge and ruin everything.
+- In a way this is just like politics - if good men stop coming then idiots will get in charge and ruin everything.

-- Same way, if good folks don’t join public sector banks and since private banks not interested in serving rural areas= poor people will keep suffering at the hands of evil money lenders, no rural growth, severe problem related with urban migration and abject poverty.
+- Same way, if good folks don’t join public sector banks and since private banks are not interested in serving rural areas, poor people will keep suffering at the hands of evil money lenders resulting in no rural growth, severe problem related with urban migration and abject poverty.

-- Job seekers minimum age limit is 20 years and maximum age limit is 28 years.
+- The minimum age limit to apply for IBPS/SBI Clerical Exam is 21 years and the maximum age limit is 28 years.

 1. IBPS PO/MT Preliminary Exam Pattern: